Koakuma Ageha

+Koakuma Ageha (小悪魔ageha, lit.
+"Little-devil (or demon) Swallowtail [butterfly]") is a Japanese magazine that introduces the latest fashion and lifestyle trends popular among hostesses that is published twice a year, with the main target audience being women in their teens to 20s.
+Fans of the magazine are also referred to as "agejo" (age嬢, a combination of "Ageha" and "Lady") and often members of the Gyaru subculture.

-Koakuma Ageha is noted for its significantly large circulation and its unique trait of relating to the hostess club (Japanese-style cabaret) culture, as it mainly targets women who work at hostess clubs as hostesses, and most of its models are hostesses who actually work at hostess clubs.
+During its peak in 2008, 300,000 of the 400,000 copies produced were sold.
+In addition to this extremely high circulation, the Koakuma Ahega is unique for promoting hostess club (Japanese-style cabaret) culture, as it mainly targets women who work at hostess clubs as hostesses, and most of its models are hostesses who actually work at hostess clubs.

 Sociologist Shinji Miyadai has described this magazine as a "textbook for hostesses".
 Some describe this magazine as the "bible for hostesses".

-Koakuma Ageha ceased publication in April 2014 following the bankruptcy of its parent company, Inforest Publishing.
-It restarted in April 2015, on another publishing company Neko Publishing.
+After multiple bankruptcies, Koakuma Ageha was revived as online magazine on January 5, 2021 with special physical issues releasing bi-yearly since May 26, 2021.

 History

 Koakuma Ageha was first published under the name "Koakuma & Nuts" in October 2005 with a 27-year-old woman, Hisako Nakajo, who had been familiar with the gyaru scene, as its chief editor.
 Koakuma & Nuts was only a special edition of the dark-skin oriented Happie Nuts gyaru fashion magazine, but after publication of the second issue, it changed its name to "Koakuma Ageha" and became monthly in October 2006.
 Circulation was then around 220,000 but climbed to 350,000 by the end of 2008.
 Hisako Nakajo left Koakuma Ageha, and its parent company Inforest Publishing, in November 2011.